joscha/play-authenticate/README.md

 * **TRUNK** [not released in the repository, yet]
   * Fix for facebook users that have no user name set (thanks @smola)
   * Fix for facebook error messages (issue #26, thanks @smola)
+  * Add setting for Facebook user fields to retrieve. (thanks @smola)
   * Spanish translation, thanks to @petru-githa
   * wanna contribute some more? :)
 * **0.2.5-SNAPSHOT** [2013-02-14]